SloBloLabs/NUF429ZIGNUCMTC/README.md

-How to convert a CubeMX project to GNU ARM Toolchain with CMake and openocd
+How to convert a CubeMX project to GNU ARM Toolchain with CMake, openocd and VS Code

 Copy to project directory:
  - README.md